ucbrise/flor/README.md

 * **Data-Centric Workflows**: Machine learning applications have data dependencies that obscure traditional abstraction boundaries, and complicate the use of standard software engineering practices and tools.
 In Jarvis, data is a first-class citizen.
 * **Artifact Versioning**: Jarvis uses git to automatically version every (data, code, etc.) Artifact in a Jarvis workflow.
 * **Artifact Contextualization**: Jarvis uses [Ground](http://www.ground-context.org/) to store data about the context of *Artifacts*.
 Ground and git are complementary services used by Jarvis.
 * **Parallel Multi-Trial Experiments**: We hope that Jarvis will enable data scientists to try more ideas quickly.
-For this, we need to enhance speed of execution, and therefore levarage parallel execution systems such as [Ray](https://github.com/ray-project/ray) to execute multiple trials in parallel.
+For this, we need to enhance speed of execution, and therefore leverage parallel execution systems such as [Ray](https://github.com/ray-project/ray) to execute multiple trials in parallel.
-* **Visualization and Exploratory Data Analysis**: In order to establish the fitness of data for some particular purpose, or gain valuable insights about charactersitics of the data, it will be useful to levarage visualization techniques in an interactive environment such as Jupyter Notebook.
+* **Visualization and Exploratory Data Analysis**: In order to establish the fitness of data for some particular purpose, or gain valuable insights about characteristics of the data, it will be useful to leverage visualization techniques in an interactive environment such as Jupyter Notebook.
 We use visualization for its ability to give immediate feedback and guide the creative process.

 ## License
 Jarvis is licensed under the [Apache v2 License](https://www.apache.org/licenses/LICENSE-2.0).